 - Does this behavior cost you money each day?
 Each week?
 Each month?

 - What other costs do you notice?
 For example, how much does this behavior affect your ability to be a good partner, parent, friend, or employee?
+Does it affect your health or how you feel?

 Check in with yourself